Newmills F.C.

 Newmills Football Club, referred to simply as Newmills, is a Northern Irish intermediate football club based in Newmills, Dungannon, County Tyrone.
 The club plays Division A of the Mid-Ulster Football League.
-Newmills was established in 2011.
+Newmills, which was established in 2011, forms part of the Mid-Ulster Football Association.

 They play their home games at Newmills Playing Fields.
 The reserves team also play in the Mid-Ulster Reserves Leagues.
 Newmills reserves won the Mid Ulster League Cup in the 2021/22 season.

 History

-Newmills joined the Mid-Ulster Football League in 2012, and gained rapid success, gaining promotion from Division 3 into Divisions, 2 and 1.
+Newmills joined the Mid-Ulster Football League in 2012, and gained promotion from Division 3 into Divisions, 2 and 1.
 They then made the step up to the Intermediate League 2, and making it to the Intermediate 1, the top division in the Mid-Ulster Football League.